UbiquityRobotics/learn/noetic/ezmap/intro.md

 - [UR-12 Short Range LiDAR](noetic_ur12_lidar)

-While those two are supported out of the box, it’s possible to run the suite with other lidars sensors, however the ROS driver for it has to be additionally installed and properly launched instead of the default one.
+While those two are supported out of the box, it’s possible to run the suite with other lidars sensors, however the proper ROS driver is required.
 Please contact ubiquity support for help with that.

-**NOTE:** Most of the documentation on this wiki (outside the EZ-Map section) is intended for people working with the a bare bones robot with a stock vanilla image, so while following assembly guides is fine, keep in mind that the manual software configurations listed should be ignored for EZ-Map, since the setup may be slightly different and you should be able to make changes from a GUI and that will likely overwrite your manual file edits.
+**NOTE:** Most of the documentation in this wiki (outside the EZ-Map section) is intended for people working with the a bare bones robot with a stock vanilla image, so while following teh assembly guides are fine, keep in mind that the manual software configurations listed should be ignored for EZ-Map.
+The setup may be slightly different and you should be able to make changes from a GUI and that will likely overwrite your manual file edits.

 ### Pi Camera